-There are 3,695 businesses within the area.
-Business Rate income was £23.4m in 2022/23.
-This was lower than in the year before 2021/22 which was due to a combination of business rates appeals and business rate reliefs granted by the government.
-The Council kept £2.4m of income related to Business Rates (including associated grants), 10% of the income was paid to the County Council with the remainder paid to the Government.
+There are approximately 4,000 businesses within the area.
+Business Rate income was £26.6m in 2023/24.
+The Council kept £3.1m of income related to Business Rates (including associated grants), 10% of the income was paid to the County Council with the remainder paid to the Government.